kerufu/Facial_expression_recognition/readme.md

 Conditional AE with discriminators on feature and reconstruction, as well as a classifier

-Reason for using CAAE to encode image before classifying: more precisely train encoder and classifier (the only two module actually running after deployment), achieve better performance with the same model scale
+Reason for using CAAE to encode image before classifying: GAN based data augmentation, more precisely train encoder and classifier (the only two module actually running after deployment), achieve better performance with the same model scale

 Consider reduce the model scale and remove some regulations